CA4022/CSC1109-Data-Speed-and-Scale/docs/bonus3/index.md

 implementation where data flows through a static DAG, our Elixir version will use a dynamic pool of worker processes managed by a supervisor.
 The main process will stream lines from the file, sending each line as a message to an available worker.
 Each worker will count the words in its chunk and send its result back to the calling node, which reduces and aggregates the final totals.
-Thi showcases a "Coordinating Process" pattern common in stateful, highly concurrent systems.
+This showcases a "Coordinating Process" pattern common in stateful, highly concurrent systems.
 Compared to the other implementations, this one has a few other key flavour differences that might jump out at you immediately.